 Latest features by Gavin

-Taken out of school at 14 to learn on the road; my travel life never came pre-packaged with pillow mints and poolside Prosecco.
-But who needs those when you’re hitching trips in fishing boats to Columbian beaches or getting caught up in the colours of India’s Holi Festival?
+Taken out of school at 14 to learn on the road, my travel life never came pre-packaged with pillow mints and poolside Prosecco.
+But who needs those when you’re hitching trips in fishing boats to Colombian beaches or getting caught up in the colours of India’s Holi Festival?
 Granted, I probably wouldn’t have had to inject myself with the rabies jab in Siem Reap, but I would have never got to meet that foam-mouthed flea bag in the first place.

 Seven years as a writer have taken me from the snowy slopes of Austria, for ski lessons with Chase & Status, to the dust of Dubai for De La Soul, while my self-funded sojourns have led me down the Devil’s Throat, through the rainforests of Borneo and to a guilt-ridden, ringside roast at a Rockhampton rodeo.

-Away from adventure I’m more crosswords and coffee, with Curtis Mayfield through the speakers and the football on the TV.
+Away from adventure, I’m more crosswords and coffee, with Curtis Mayfield through the speakers and the football on the TV.